How the EAP works

 There are two ways to be referred to the EAP:

-- Self-Referral.
-Any employee or immediate family member can arrange a private appointment to discuss any type of personal problems or concerns.
+1. Self-Referral.
+Any employee or dependent can arrange a private confidential appointment to discuss any type of personal problems or concerns.
+Please keep in mind that an EAP is not limited; it is for any problem.
+Problems may include issues involving:

-- Management or Supervisor Referral.
+2. Management or Supervisor Referral.
 Managers or supervisors can refer any employee to the EAP when there has been a noticeable decline in work performance not corrected by normal company procedures.
-Click here to access Supervisory Referral Forms.

 Fees